Appearance

 A representative example

-Below are the 17 "changes" between 1 Nephi 1:1 in the Printer's Manuscript and the modern edition.
-Notice what kind of edits they are:
+The 17 "changes" between 1 Nephi 1:1 in the Printer's Manuscript and the modern edition look like this:

 | Printer's Manuscript | Modern Edition |